 Pitting vs. non-pitting edema

 Edema occurs when fluid that accumulates in tissues leads to swelling.
-When pressure is applied to a swollen area, it may leave a pit, in the skin.
+When pressure

 In non-pitting edema, the skin will return to its swollen shape once the pressure has been removed.

 A variety of factors can lead to pitting edema, including:

 - standing or sitting in one position for too long

 - trauma or injuries